NWuensche/Lombelo/README.md

 # Lombelo - A note taking app, written in Java

 ## Tools
-* Spring as the MVC tool
+* Spring Boot as the MVC tool
 * Bootstrap + Thymeleaf to create Views

 ## Run Lombelo